Aquatic-Games/Pie/docs/docs/getting-started/1-window.md

 * Using a `while` loop

 The `foreach` loop is easier to read, but the `while` loop does not allocate an enumerator.
-As such, we recommend that everyone uses the `while` way, and we will be doing it that way in this tutorial.
+As such, we recommend that everyone uses the `while` loop version, and we will be doing it that way in this tutorial.

 Add the following to your code: